 I noticed the problem is that qt event (

 resizeEvent() and probably others) are not took into account from QgsFilterLineEdit class when initialized by python.
 Oddly, defining the protected function in SIP file does it work as expected.

 I thought this could be a SIP version problem and I did ask for feedback with a different SIP version.

-#10 Updated by Matthias Kuhn over 6 years ago
+#10 Updated by Matthias Kuhn about 8 years ago

 Yes, I was referring to this option, I am not sure if this issue is related.